Lake George Fishing Guide

 - Yamamoto Senkos

 Ice fishing requires extra equipment as well.
-Ice fisherman should be sure to pack tip ups, an ice auger, an ice scoop, Tungsten jigs and live bait like Spikes, safety picks, and appropriate cold weather clothing.
+Ice anglers should be sure to pack tip ups, an ice auger and an ice scoop.
+Bring Tungsten jigs and live bait as week as safety picks and appropriate cold-weather clothing.
 This gear is in addition to your normal fishing equipment, of course.

 Before you hit the water, stop by FISH307 for all of your fishing needs.
 We're local to the Lake George area and can provide expert advice and products sure to help you find your next big catch.
 Visit our store in Lake George or check out our website for the best industry tips, quality fishing gear and more.